 - students will be allocated a team to help teach during a Sport Education season in a local school. - grading for this component will be based upon your leadership with the team in terms of getting them "ready to play".
 By ready to play, I mean helping them learn to officiate, complete their non-playing roles, and develop skill and strategy. - details of how this will be evaluated can be found at the "forms and rubrics" link.

 General participation -- 10%

-- students will be expected to participate in all practical activities associated with the class. - these will include a sport education unit, skills based lessons, and group in-class projects see League table here
+- students will be expected to participate in all practical activities associated with the class. - these will include a sport education unit, skills based lessons, and group in-class projects - · assessment is based upon the following rubric